smaakage85/shapemaker/README.md

 `shapemaker` builds on the [Bring Your Own Container (BYOC)](https://towardsdatascience.com/bring-your-own-container-with-amazon-sagemaker-37211d8412f4) Sagemaker functionality for **full developer control**.

-In other words, if you find, that Sagemaker *does not offer enough flexibility* with respect to either
+In other words, if you find, Sagemaker *does not offer enough flexibility* out-of-the-box with respect to either

 1. customization of training jobs
 2. customization of endpoints
 3. customization of how to serve endpoints

-out-of-the-box, then `shapemaker` might be a good fit for you.
+then `shapemaker` might be a good fit for you.

 `shapemaker` targets *full-stack* data scientists with intermediate knowledge of python, Amazon Sagemaker as well as AWS in general, docker, shell scripting and development of web applications.

 ## :cinema: Demo
 Click the screen below to watch a quick walkthrough of some of the most important features of the 'shapemaker' template.
 The video goes through how to build training and endpoint images and how to create training jobs and endpoints from the command line.
-Furthermore I show to enable `shapemaker` CI/CD workflows.
+Furthermore I show to enable (and execute) `shapemaker` CI/CD workflows.

 [![Watch the video](https://img.youtube.com/vi/tn9sbyskPCI/maxresdefault.jpg)](https://youtu.be/tn9sbyskPCI)